Mid-Hudson Children's Museum: Dyson Foundation

 In 2010, the Dyson Foundation, a Hudson Valley organization that works to improve people's lives through grant funding, promoting philanthropy, and strengthening the capacity of nonprofit organizations, took the unusual step of purchasing the Museum building.
 This action allowed the foundation to cement MHDM's permanent home on the waterfront, while continuing to provide general operating support.
 Additional recent funding supported installation of an elevator to bring the facility into ADA compliance, and accommodate visitors with disabilities and elderly guests accompanying their grandchildren.
 A Management Assistance Program mini-grant supported professional staff development and strategic planning.

-In late 2017, a proposed expansion to MHDM was approved by the Dyson Foundation.
-The expanded campus, “The Museums at Upper Landing,” were set to be built on the Upper Landing Park Property in Poughkeepsie, NY.
-This plan, set over a proposed three years, was derailed due to COVID, and the expansion is not present at this time.

 Agency Pass/Corporate Membership Program

 The Agency Pass Program and the Corporate Membership Program are opportunities for local businesses and agencies to purchase memberships for employees and wards.

-This is made possible by partnerships and donations from the Ann and Abe Effron Fund and Ulster Savings Charitable Foundation.

 Exhibits

 The museum has five main attractions, with multiple exhibits in each.
-The Early Learning Juction (ELJ) is geared towards children aged 0-4, and focuses on school-readiness.
+The Early Learning Junction (ELJ) is geared towards children aged 0–4, and focuses on school-readiness.
 Toddlers improve motor skills, cognitive functions, literacy, and social and emotional development.

 Imagination Playground is an open-ended exhibit with giant, toddler-size foam blocks for children to build and play with.

 Rivertown is another staple of the museum.
 The attraction allows patrons to enter MHDM's very own miniature town featuring a fire station, kitchen, construction site, and more.
 This attraction focuses on cognitive development and immersive play.

 The Science Center @ MHDM opened in 2016.
-It is dedicated to boosting critical thinking skills through early STEM education for children ages 0-12.
+It is dedicated to boosting critical thinking skills through early STEM education for children ages 0–12.
 Popular exhibits include the Wonderdome, an exploration of the science of light, and Lift-and-Link, a collection of different building materials for children to experiment with.

 The most recent attraction is Science Revealed!, a part of the 2022 re-branding campaign.
 With this addition to the museum, MHDM officially expanded its capacity to teach by including exhibits for children up to age 12.
 It features 16 custom-made, hands-on science exhibits that invite visitors into full-body physical exploration of motion, air, forces, fluids and magnetism.

 Poughkeepsie Waterfront Market

 In 2017, MHDM launched the Poughkeepsie Waterfront Market – a public farmers market bringing farm fresh produce to City of Poughkeepsie families, residents and visitors.
-The Market operates Monday afternoons in the Pavilion at MHDM from 3:00 pm – 6:30 pm, seasonally May through October.
+The Market operates Tuesday afternoons in the Pavilion at MHDM from 2:00 pm – 5:30 pm, seasonally May through October.